5amCurfew/monzo-task-public/README.md

     valid_from
 ```

 Historical accuracy is ensured using this model (e.g. used in Task 2) given the state is explicitly followed.
 This model reflects *all* accounts (none are lost from the raw data).
+Tests regarding uniqueness of the rows (using `surrogate_key`), mutually exclusive `valid_from/to` ranges with no gaps from initial account creation have been implemented using `dbt`.

 The model is documented in `monzo_task/models/analytics/_analytics_models.yml` that can then be viewed in the dbt-generated documentation:
 ```yml